 |Intel Z690||$160-$1900||ASRock Z690M Phantom Gaming 4 ($160)||GIGABYTE Z690 Aorus Xtreme Waterforce ($1900)|

 - The prices are subject to change.

-The prices of motherboards supporting DDR5 are quite typical with what you would expect from newer motherboards from their respective series.
+The prices of motherboards supporting DDR5 are pretty typical of what you would expect from newer motherboards from their respective series.

-You can make a fairly cheap build with an affordable H610 motherboard as cheap as $80 or a stupendously expensive build with the mind-boggling Gigabyte Z690 Aorus Xtreme Waterforce having a price tag of $1900.
+You can make a reasonably cheap build with an affordable H610 motherboard for as cheap as $80 or a stupendously expensive build with the mind-boggling Gigabyte Z690 Aorus Xtreme Waterforce having a price tag of $1900.

 - Micro ATX – 9.6 x 9.6 inches – Form factor for most budget motherboards

 - ATX – 12 x 9.6 inches – form factor preferred by enthusiasts, professionals, and gamers